phaelon74/D011DL/Product Information/Product.md

   2) Create a `downloads` row with `queued`.
   3) Start a job (in-process queue) that:
      - Ensures directory: `${STORAGE_ROOT}/${author}/${repo}/${revision}`
-     - Streams files sequentially or with bounded concurrency (e.g., 3 at a time).
+     - Streams files sequentially or with bounded concurrency (e.g., 3 at a time) using Higgingface_cli.
      - Updates `model_files.status` as it goes.
      - On complete: set `models.is_downloaded=true` if all requested files are `done`; update counts/sizes.
 - `GET /downloads/:id` → job status `{status, progress_pct, started_at, finished_at, log}`